mowangdk/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

   - CSI Proxy
 As part of the maintenance work of these components the SIG Storage community:

-1. Bumps the go runtime, Which usually fix vulnerabilities, then the application binary is rebuild and a new image is released. this is done in csi-release tools and propogated to the other repos([example](https://github.com/kubernetes-csi/csi-release-tools/pull/221)) The effort is part of point #3 below.
+1. Bumps the go runtime, Which usually fix vulnerabilities, then the application binary is rebuild and a new image is released. this is done in csi-release tools and propagated to the other repos([example](https://github.com/kubernetes-csi/csi-release-tools/pull/221)) The effort is part of point #3 below.

 2. Updates the dependencies to the latest version, which usually have new releases fixing vulnerabilities, the SIG Storage community reviewers/approvers look at every PR generated by a bot and LGTM/approve it.
 Because we have different repos the human effort is multiplied.  e.g. review # dependencies * # CSI Sidecars PRs ([example](https://github.com/kubernetes-csi/livenessprobe/pull/195))

-3. Propogates changes in CSI related dependencies across all the CSI sidecars and CSI Drivers that need them. csi-release-tools has common build utilities used across all the repos, whenever there's a change in this component it's need to be propogated across all the repos.[(example)](https://github.com/kubernetes-csi/node-driver-registrar/pull/293).
+3. Propagates changes in CSI related dependencies across all the CSI sidecars and CSI Drivers that need them. csi-release-tools has common build utilities used across all the repos, whenever there's a change in this component it's need to be propagated across all the repos.[(example)](https://github.com/kubernetes-csi/node-driver-registrar/pull/293).
 Because we have different repos the human effort is multiplied e.g. make (# updates in csi-release-tools + # new changes in csi-lib-utils) * # CSI Sidecars.

 To keep dependencies up to date the SIG Storage community uses  https://github.com/dependabot which is a bot that automatically creates a PR whenever a dependency creates a new release.
 As a side effect, after enabling the bot the number of PRs increased.
-Also note that because each component is on its own repo a bump in a dependency(assuming that the dependency is shared among many CSI Sidecars) is multiplied accross of them.
+Also note that because each component is on its own repo a bump in a dependency(assuming that the dependency is shared among many CSI Sidecars) is multiplied across of them.

 Stats for dependency/vuln updates across CSI Sidecars as of Aug 11th, 2023.